 Diseconomies of Scale: Why Software Slows Down as Companies Grow

-Software is eating the world, but big companies are choking on the meal.
+Software is eating the world, and large corporations are choking on it.

 This isn’t incompetence.
 It’s economics.